notfromstatefarm/nvflashk/README.md

 Have fun!
 To revert, you just run the exact same command against the backup BIOS ROM file after rebooting.
 # What happens if the flash fails?

 Usually, you can just flash it again.
-The GPU still works for non-accelerated graphics so you can do this even without an iGPU.
+Worst case, you plug the GPU into another computer or use your integrated graphics.
+The GPU almost always still works for non-accelerated graphics so you can do this even without an iGPU.
 Here's an example of me flashing back to my stock BIOS after a failed flash to the XOC BIOS:

 ```
 .\nvflash64k.exe -6 .\tufoc.rom